-LOW YEN HOON
+Ind lepei LOW YEN HOON Indent Non-Executive Director

-Independent Non-Executive Director

-Age 39
+Age : 40

-Nationality Malaysian
+Nationality : Malaysian

-Gender Female
+Gender : Female

-Date of Appointment 1 July 2019
+Date of Appointment : 1 July 2019

-Board Committee membership Member of the Audit Committee
+Board Committee membership : Member of the Audit Committee

 Chairperson of the Nomination Committee

 Chairperson of the Remuneration Committee

 Chairperson of the Share Issuance Scheme Committee

-Low Yen Hoon is a Member of Association of Chartered Certified Accountants and a member of the Malaysian Institute of Accountants.
-She has over ten (10) years of experience in accounting and auditing, having worked in several audit firms such as Douglas Loh & Associates and K-Konsult Corporation Sdn.
-Bhd.
-Directorship of public companies and listed issuers
+Low Yen Hoon is a Chartered Accountant, a fellow member of the Association of Chartered Certified Accountants (ACCA) and also a member of the Malaysia Institute of Accountants (MIA).

+She has over fifteen (15) years of experience in accounting and auditing, have worked in several audit firms such as Douglas Loh & Associates and K-Konsult Corporation Sdn Bhd.